kuthedk/tests-per-positive-bamaTracker/README.md

 # tests-per-positive-bamaTracker
-This small project is a quick thrown together code to graph and help monitor the trend of COVID-19 infections, on a day by day basis.
+This small project is a quick thrown together code to graph and help monitor the trend of COVID-19 infections found per tests done in Alabama, on a day by day basis.

 ## Dependencies